Stay Safe on the Road by Avoiding Distracted Driving

 - Talking on a cellphone

 - Channel surfing on the radio or switching a CD in the CD player

 - Trying to use their GPS navigation system

 - Rubbernecking at other accidents on the road

 - Eating or drinking

 Anything that takes your attention away from the road is considered to be a distraction.
 We're not telling you to sit in completely silence, especially while you have other people in the car, but remember that safety is your first priority.

 It's also vital to remember that your cell phone can wait.
 Just because someone is calling or texting you at that moment, does not mean that you need to respond instantly.
 Wait until you have safely pulled over, parked, and turned the car off before you begin using your phone again.
 If you decide to text while you're driving, you will take your eyes off of the road for an average of 4.6 seconds—that is the equivalent of driving the length of a football field completely blind.
 Do you really want to risk it?

-If a distracted driver caused an auto accident in Fulton County (Link to Auto Accident PRACTICE AREA page) or the nearby communities that resulted in injuries to you or your passengers, contact the Accident & Disability Attorneys at Monge & Associates for a free consultation by calling (800) 860-8021 today.
+If a distracted driver caused an auto accident that resulted in injuries to you or your passengers, contact the attorneys at Monge & Associates for a free consultation by calling (800) 860-8021 today.